 Upon completion of the renovations, applicants will be pulled from the wait list in order of date and time of application that was in place at time of conversion, using the local preferences established by the PHA in Chapter 4.
-Once the previous public housing wait lists are exhausted, BHP will use MTW Activity 2018-1 and MTW Activity 2016-4, whereby applicants who will occupy units with PBV assistance will be selected by the owner first and then passed on to the PHA for eligibility screening for the Housing Choice youcher.
+Once the previous public housing wait lists are exhausted, the Housing Choice Voucher team will hold the wait list.